 The foci of love

-To love our neighbors in this way is to bring the reality of the living God into their situation, whatever may be their situation, so that they are impinged upon by a power not of this world, which woos and beckons them to seek its provenance and presence.
-When we love our neighbors with the love we learn in God’s presence, we want them to experience what we experience of God and His love.
+To love our neighbors in this way is to bring the reality of the living God into their experience, whatever may be their situation, so that they confront a power not of this world, Who woos and beckons them to seek His Presence and know His love.
+When we love our neighbors with the love we learn in God’s Presence, we want them to experience what we experience of God and His love.
 And loving them this way confirms us in the love of God, making us more ready and willing to love at the next opportunity.

-Thus we love ourselves when we love our neighbors with the love of God, for by loving thus we grow in that love, and in all the blessing and bounty God in His presence and power can bring into and through our lives, even beyond anything we may ever previously have known (Eph.
+God’s love is what we want for our neighbors, because we realize the great value of that love for ourselves.
+Thus, we love ourselves when we love our neighbors with the love of God, for by loving thus we grow in God’s love, and in all the blessing and bounty God in His grace can bring into and through our lives, even beyond anything we may ever previously have known (Eph.
 3.20).

 Love of self